 |Displayed As||Use the Displayed As option to enter a name for the UOM that you want displayed on your invoices.
 The Displayed As name can be the same as the name of your UOM (as entered in the Name field), or it can be different.|

 |Decimal Places||This is the number of digits to the right of the decimal point that you want to use when displaying the UOM.
 The value in this field must be 0 or a positive integer.|

 |Rounding||You can specify whether or not your usage value (if it has too many decimal places), should be rounded up or down.|

 |Usage Log File Label||The text to look for in the column heading of the usage log file.|

 Some tenants use the same value for the Name, Displayed As, and Usage Log File Label fields.
-Once the name of a UOM is added, Zuora Billing will use that same name in the Displayed As and Usage Log File Label fields.
-You can, edit the fields, if necessary.
+After the name of a UOM is added, Zuora Billing will use that same name in the Displayed As and Usage Log File Label fields.
+You can edit the fields if necessary.

 - Click your username at the top right and navigate to Billing > Customize Units of Measure.